berachain/docs/apps/core/content/developers/contracts/distributor.md

 ### distributeFor

-Distribute the rewards to the reward allocation receivers.
+Distribute the rewards to the cutting board receivers.

 _This is only callable by the `prover` contract._